The K.C. Potter Center

-The most comfortable couches on campus, a useable kitchen, an extensive LGBTQI+ DVD and magazine collection, and lively conversations are among the many reasons to visit us.
+The most comfortable couches on campus, a useable kitchen, an extensive LGBTQ2S+ DVD and magazine collection, and lively conversations are among the many reasons to visit us.
 The office is also open during our student group meetings, programs, and events.
-We are staffed by three full-time professionals, a graduate assistants, and a team of student assistants.
-Vanderbilt affiliated groups and offices can also reserve the center for your events and programs using the reservation form below.
+We are staffed by three full-time professionals, a graduate assistant, and a team of student assistants.
+Vanderbilt-affiliated groups and offices can also reserve the center for events and programs using the reservation form below.

 Where we’re located

 The K.C.
 Potter Center, Euclid, 2304E Vanderbilt Place

 About our namesake: K.C.
 Potter